sofimukhtar/Smart-Invigilation-System-for-offline-Exams/README.md

 # Smart-Invigilation-System
+**Automated Invigilation System for Offline Exam  Monitoring using Deep Learning** **Authors**
+This project is developed by Dr. Sofi, Manjitha Mudiyala, Pattam Meghana,Thatikonda Sree Vally, Sai Sree Bakki,  at BVRIT Hyderabad College of Engineering for Women.

-**Automated Invigilation System for Offline Exam  Monitoring using Deep Learning** This repository contains code for object detection using YOLOv8 on a custom CCTV dataset obtained from BVRIT HYDERABAD.
+This repository contains code for object detection using YOLOv8 on a custom CCTV dataset obtained from BVRIT HYDERABAD.
 The project applies deep learning techniques to detect suspicious behaviors in an offline examination setting, leveraging a model trained on the xamDataSetv2 and custom dataset.
 This model achieves high accuracy in identifying specific activities such as cheating and normal behavior in exam halls.